w3f/Grants-Program/applications/RubyProtocol.md

 * **Costs:** 10K DAI

 The main deliverable of this milestone includes:
-* A cryptographic library that implements the inner product functional encryption and quadratic polynomial functional encryption.
+* A cryptographic library written in Rust that implements the inner product functional encryption and quadratic polynomial functional encryption.

 * A substrate pallet that integrates the verification logic of the associated zero-knowledge proof for the legitimacy of the encrypted functional key.